Albert Marquet: Life and work

-At the end of 1907 he stayed in Paris and dedicated himself, together with Matisse, to a series of city views.
-The fundamental difference between the two is that while Matisse used strong colours, Marquet favored grayed yellows, greyed violets or blues.
+At the end of 1907, he stayed in Paris and dedicated himself, together with Matisse, to a series of city views.
+The fundamental difference between the two is that while Matisse used strong colors, Marquet favored grayed yellows, greyed violets or blues.
 Black was usually used as a violent contrast to light colors for such forms as bare tree trunks or calligraphically drawn people contrasted with very light, often yellow or orange streets and sidewalks.
 Another difference is that Marquet used an approximation of traditional perspective, although his colors and compositions constantly referred to the rectangle and cut its plane with their calligraphy.

 From 1907 to his death, Marquet alternated between working in his studio in Paris and many parts of the European coast and in North Africa.
 He was most involved with Algeria and Algiers and with Tunisia.
-In his voyages he painted the sea and ships, but also the lights and animated life of the city, especially cities on the waterfront, like Algiers.
+In his voyages he painted the sea and ships, but also the lights and animated life of the city, especially cities on the waterfront, like Algiers and The Citadel of Tangier.

 Among European cities Marquet remained impressed particularly with Naples and Venice where he painted the sea and boats, accenting the light over water.
 He adopted a technique nothing like the Impressionists', painting water as a large area of simple tone which held the plane of the water surface without illusionistic perspective, from which the ships arise into a different plane.
 His views of the lagoon in Venice do this very economically.
 The water stays at a right angle to the picture plane and the large ships float with ease, with their reflections exactly the correct tone to project the required space.
 His color is much like Matisse of the 1920s, here.
 His contrasts of vivid colors describe the waves of the sea with simple drawing which accompany the exactly observed color tones, giving a scene of placid movement.
 The human figures are much simplified, calligraphically drawn in a way related to Japanese Shijo style work.
 Matisse said, "When I look at Hokusai, I think of Marquet—and vice versa ...
 I don't mean imitation of Hokusai, I mean similarity with him".